 Introduction

 The Eurasian lynx (Lynx lynx) was eradicated in most of Europe between the 17th and 20th centuries.
 The main reasons for its disappearance were habitat degradation, human persecution and a decrease in prey availability (Breitenmoser et al., 2000).
 The species has recently recolonized parts of its historical range in Central and Western Europe thanks to different reintroduction programs which started in the 1970s.
-Nowadays there are ten or eleven (depending on the author) identified lynx populations in Europe (Chapron et al., 2014; von Arx, 2020), and the species benefits from a conservation status across its whole range area.
-Although the species is considered as “least concerned” at the European level of the IUCN Red list, its status greatly differs from one population to another, even though they share similar threats, mostly habitat fragmentation, illegal killings and collisions with vehicles (von Arx, 2020).
+Nowadays there are eleven identified lynx populations in Europe (von Arx, 2020), and the species benefits from a conservation status across its whole range area.
+The species is considered as “least concerned” at the European level of the IUCN Red list.
+However, its status greatly differs from one population to another, notably because of their difference in population sizes, even though these populations share similar threats, mostly habitat destruction and fragmentation, illegal killings and collisions with vehicles (von Arx, 2020).
 Long-term persistence remains notably uncertain for the Alpine population (France and Switzerland) and for the Upper Rhine meta-population, which encompasses the Jura population (France and Switzerland), the Vosges-Palatinian population (France and Germany) and few individuals located in the Black Forest and its surroundings (e.g., the Swabian Alb, Germany) (Drouet-Hoguet et al., 2021; Germain & Schwoerer, 2021; Herdtfelder, Schraml, & Suchant, 2021; Idelberger et al., 2021; Molinari-Jobin et al., 2021).
 These populations are currently defined as endangered (Jura and Alpine) or critically endangered (Vosges-Palatinian) (von Arx, 2020).
 Indeed, the populations forming the Upper Rhine meta-population remain currently small and isolated.
 Only a few exchanges between them and with the Alpine population are documented, most likely because of habitat fragmentation and little functional connectivity (Zimmermann & Breitenmoser, 2007; Morand, 2016).
-Low female dispersal rates and movements most likely slow population expansion due to their risk-shy nature compared to male lynx (Port et al., 2021).
-This situation, added to the common origin of the reintroduced individuals from the Carpathian population (Breitenmoser, Breitenmoser-Würsten, & Capt, 1998; Vandel et al., 2006), may lead to high inbreeding within populations (Breitenmoser-Würsten & Obexer-Ruff, 2003; Bull et al., 2016; Premier et al., 2020).
+Low female dispersal rates and movements most likely slow population expansion due to their conservative dispersal behavior compared to male lynx (Port et al., 2021).
+This situation, added to the common origin from the Carpathian population (Breitenmoser, Breitenmoser-Würsten, & Capt, 1998; Vandel et al., 2006) of the few reintroduced individuals which did reproduced, resulting in a bottleneck and genetic drift, may lead to high inbreeding within populations (Breitenmoser-Würsten & Obexer-Ruff, 2003; Bull et al., 2016; Premier et al., 2020).
+A national action plan has been defined in France with several objectives in order to restore the lynx to a favorable conservation status in France (Gatti, 2022).

 In this context, wildlife conservationists, scientists and policy-makers face significant challenges for lynx conservation when individuals inhabit human-dominated landscapes.
-To inform decision-making processes for population conservation, several studies have used individual-based models (IBMs).
+To inform decision-making processes for population conservation, several studies have used individual-based models (IBMs; Railsback & Grimm, 2012).
 These bottom-up models flexibly integrate species demography (dispersal, territory establishment, reproduction, mortality) and how animals interact with their inhomogeneous environment (e.g., habitat selection, collisions, illegal killings) and other individuals, while accounting for individual characteristics (e.g., sex, age, dispersal status).
 Population-level results emerge from the individual-level simulations (Railsback & Grimm, 2012).
 These models are used for the management and conservation of large and small carnivores (e.g., Kramer-Schadt et al., 2004, 2011; Kramer-Schadt, Revilla, & Wiegand, 2005; Marucco & McIntire, 2010; Hradsky et al., 2019).
 Recent applications of IBMs for the lynx species allowed estimating illegal killing (Heurich et al., 2018), linking movements and genetic diversity (Premier et al., 2020) and evaluating reintroduction scenarios (Ovenden et al., 2019; Philips, 2020).